drupalcommerce/commerce-docs/user/pages/03.commerce2/01.getting-started/docs.md

 ### Looking for a demo?

 There are several Drupal Commerce 2 demo sites available.
+(Links no longer work 4/2019)

 * [Braintree demo](https://braintree.commercekickstart.com/), using Braintree Hosted Fields for payment.
 * [PayPal demo](https://paypal.commercekickstart.com/), using PayPal Express Checkout for payment.